muhme/joomla-branches-tester/README.md

 If you need to inspect files, they are available in the directory `branch_52` for this Joomla release 5.2 sample.

-### Cypress Headless System Tests
+### Cypress Automated System Tests

-To simple run the Joomla System Tests with all specs - except for the installation - from the [Joomla System Tests](https://github.com/joomla/joomla-cms//blob/HEAD/tests/System) in all branches:
+To simple run the Joomla System Tests with all specs - except for the installation - from the [Joomla System Tests](https://github.com/joomla/joomla-cms//blob/HEAD/tests/System) in all branches with headless Cypress:
 ```
 scripts/test.sh
 ```
-Optional arguments are:
+Some Optional arguments are:

 * **Joomla version number(s)**: All versions are tested by default.
 * **Browser to be used**: Choose between electron (default), firefox, chrome, or edge.